xrdocs/software-management/_blogs/2018-02-22-ztp-integration-with-nso.md

   - Orchestration
   - NSO
 ---
+{% include toc icon="table" title="Using ZTP to integrate IOS-XR with NSO" %}
 # Introduction
 Network Services Orchestrator is a Cisco tool that provides end-to-end orchestration that spans multiple domains in your network.
 Using strict, standardized YANG models for both services and devices and a highly efficient abstraction layer between your network services and the underlying infrastructure, the orchestrator lets you automate Cisco and other vendor's devices.
 ## NSO